A .pdf version of the following FAQ can be downloaded here.

 You will receive an email notification from emerit - the exam administrator - within the same business day as completing the exam, letting you know your score is available.
-To review your exam results, you will need to log on to the emerit website with your username and password that are provided to you by your Proctor on the day of your exam.
-If you passed, ACTA will send you an official pass letter via email within 10 business days.
+To review your exam results, you will need to log on to the emerit website with your username and password that are provided to you by your Proctor the day of your exam.
+If you passed, ACTA will send you an official pass letter along with your certificate via regular mail within 10 business days.

 If you were unsuccessful, ACTA will officially notify you via email.
 We recommended you review the details for a breakdown of your score on the emerit website.
 This will help you prepare for your next attempt.